hessjacob/Quantitative-Macro-Models/Consumption Saving/ReadMe.md

 2) Exogenous borrowing constraint which the user can choose.
 3) Calculation of the euler equation error both across the entire grid space and through a simulation.

-**Codes and Solution Methods**
+**Solution Methods**

-- Value Function Iteration
+- Value Function Iteration with Discretization

-  * Version 1 -- 2 income states.
-  * Version 2 -- Continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method.
+- Policy Function Iteration on Euler Equation with Linear Interpolation

 - Endogenous Grid Method

+**Versions**
-  * Version 1 -- 2 income states.
+- Version 1 -- 2 income states.
-  * Version 2 -- Continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method.
+- Version 2 -- Continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method.